- Specifically, what kind of sticks do the snares use?

 Who can join the drumline?

-The bronco drumline is an ensemble-class in the College of Music open to students meeting the following criteria:
+The bronco drumline is an ensemble-class in the School of Music open to students meeting the following criteria:

 - Successful completion of the audition procedure

 - Official enrollment at Western Michigan University, or admission to the Dual Enrollment program with a qualifying institution